 “I am not pretentious.
-I just don’t want to perpetually write stories about dogs.”
+I just don’t want to constantly write about dogs.”

 “Man, you love to exaggerate.
-You don’t write dog stories that often and you seemed to like my other dog story ideas.
-What about the one, which one am I thinking of?
-Oh right, the one with the two neighbors arguing over their dogs?
+You don’t write about dogs that often and you seemed to like the other dog story ideas I’ve come up with.
+What about that last story I thought of with the two neighbors arguing over their dogs?
 You seemed to like that one.”